Email email@example.com with any other questions!

 Accordingly, plan to

-- attend lectures on Mondays (or watch recordings thereof if simultaneously enrolled in another course or in a distant time zone),
+- attend lectures on Mondays (or watch recordings thereof if simultaneously enrolled in another course),

 - submit quizzes by Tuesdays,